top of page

 — Romans 8:30

 The doctrine of sovereign grace stands in stark contrast to Arminianism (and its various theological frameworks), which places the decisive role of salvation in man’s hands and allows for the possibility of true believers falling away.
-We reject such notions and hold firmly to the biblical truth that those whom God calls, He also preserves.
-Those whom the Scriptures call the elect are kept, not by their own power, but by the power of God who works within them (Phil.
+We reject such notions and hold firmly to the biblical truth that those whom God elects He also preserves.
+Those who are in Christ are both kept and persevere, not by their own power, but by the power of God who works within them (Phil.
 2:13).
+From predestination to glorification, eternity past into eternity future, salvation is of the Lord and to the praise of His glory!

 A Sad Departure